lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 cost, if any, is only paid if the action succeeds; the cost is not paid if the action is blocked.
 The costs of action modifiers and reaction cards are always paid when the cards are played, regardless of the success of the action.

+Ⓡ If a minion cannot pay the entire cost of an action when the action resolves, what cost can be paid is paid, and the action continues with no effect ("fizzles").
+It is considered successful.

+Ⓡ If the Methuselah loses control of the acting minion before the resolution of the action, then the action ends.

+Ⓡ Cards and abilities that are usable only after a successful action are used after the action is completed, including any oustings.

+Ⓡ Equipment only applies while in possession.
+If needed for an action, the action will fizzle if the acting minion doesn't possess the equipment when the action resolves.

+#### 6.2.4.
+Action Continues As If Unblocked

+Ⓡ If an effect continues a blocked action "*as if unblocked*", then all action modifiers and reaction cards, including stealth and `Dawn Operation` or `Wake with Evening's Freshness`, are still in effect.

+Ⓡ An action cannot continue "*as if unblocked*" after a combat resulting from a successful action.

+Ⓡ Any effect that starts a new combat after the combat that was ended by (or continues the combat that was ended by) a
+"*combat ends and the action continues as if unblocked*" will nullify the "continue action" part.
+This includes `Psyche` (superior), `Fast Reaction`, `Hidden Lurker`, and `Telepathic Tracking`.

+Ⓡ Performing diablerie (via `Amaranth`) at the end of the combat that is ended by a "*combat ends and the action continues as if unblocked*" effect will nullify the "continue action" part.

+Ⓡ "*continue as if unblocked*" inherently moves the action card from the ash heap (where it went when the action was blocked) to limbo (where it should be if the action is not blocked).
+If the action card is not in the ash heap, then the action cannot be continued (like `Swarm` or `Reinforcements`).

 ### 6.3.
 Politics